Mohamed00Abdelmonem/Dj-Online-Courses/analysis.md

 - upload document pdf  ===> True
 - make auth ===> Inprogress
 - using celery, caching , docker
-- dummy_data , add debug toblar
+- dummy_data , add debug toblar  = Inprogress
 - apply coupon
 - strip payment
 - close lessons before payment
 - make permessions for student and instractors
-- make notifactions for add new lesson
+- make notifactions for add new lesson  = Insprogress
 - send emails for all students
 - add new theme in admin_banal using django
 - make Apis for this project ......